dyc3/senior-design/elicitation-validation.typ

 == Elicitation

-The problem domain is very will known, so not a ton of outside information was necessary.
+The problem domain is very well known, so not much outside information is necessary.
 The following methods were used to elicit requirements.

 - Brainstorming
 - Research
-- User interviews to verify requirements, and project motivation
+- User interviews to verify requirements
+- Project motivation

 == Validation Plan